 Have you ever thought about what audio mixing really is?
 “Mixing in its core” means that every instrument present in a song is balanced.
 So, practically that’s mixing in a nutshell.
 There isn’t a particular secret or a well-kept strategy when it comes to mixing, but if the need for defining a secret behind mixing exists as such, there is a factor that defines every single mix: balance.

 That’s the question that is asked many times, what to use besides fader movements and panning.

 But really, two things that make your mix come to life, and being used by every sound engineer around the world is EQ and Compression.
-Of course, that is not the only plug-ins that engineers use, this is two best ones to start the mix, and mostly that is how the mix is defined, in relations of EQ and Compressor actions.
+Of course, that is not the only plug-ins that engineers use, this is two best ones to start the mix, and mostly that is how the mix is defined, in relation to EQ and Compressor actions.

 How to use EQ and Compressor?

 This is the question I get the most from producers that are new to the profession, and the answer is humorously simple: use your stock EQ and Compressor.

 By suggesting to use your stock, I actually mean you should use your plug-ins that come from your DAW, such as Pro Tools, or Cubase, or Reaper, FL Studio, etc. They all have EQ and Compressor, so if this is new to you, you can use this instead of buying a new bundle pack – that is if you are not familiar with the stock ones.